rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 The conference will be welcoming if you show that access has been considered.
 This involves

-- removing accessibility barriers, for instance, for screen reader users

-- avoiding the requirement for people to ask for accessibility practices or disclose their disabilities to organizers
+- Avoiding the requirement for people to ask for accessibility practices or disclose their disabilities to organizers

-  - Designation of an individual contact person (or email address) to answer questions about accessibility.
+  - Designating an individual contact person (or email address) to answer questions about accessibility.
 Answer questions promptly, or update the participant about delays in finding the answer.

-  - Describing accessibility practices (like captioning) planned for the conference in a section of the conference website so potential participants can find the information easily.
+  - Describing accessibility practices (like captioning) planned for the conference in a section of the conference website or email promotions so potential participants can find the information easily.

-- Make sure all media (social media posts, emails, websites, and software components (like video, chat, and registration are accessible for screen reader users (images must have descriptive alt-text), deaf or hard-of-hearing people (videos must have captions).
-Media should also have sufficient contrast and large enough fonts to be visible to people with low vision.
+-  Making sure all media (social media posts, emails, and websites) and software components (video, chat, and registration) are accessible:

+  - Images must have descriptive alternative (alt) text
+  - Accurate captions should be included in all videos
+  - Contrast and text size should make media easily accessible Media must be navigable with a screen reader
-Ensuring that your media can be navigated fully from the keyboard (rather than relying on mouse use) will ensure accessibility for many people.
+  - Media can be navigated fully from the keyboard (rather than relying on mouse use)

   - Providing frequent breaks in the schedule. long sessions without breaks are a barrier to people with many types of disability.
 This is increasingly relevant